eidp/platform-documentation/docs/concepts/internal-developer-platform.md

 sidebar_position: 1
 ---

-# What is an Internal Developer Platform?
+# What is an internal developer platform?

 An Internal Developer Platform (IDP) is a curated collection of tools, services, and infrastructure that enables development teams to efficiently build, deploy, and manage software applications.
 It provides standardized, self-service capabilities that abstract away infrastructure complexity while maintaining flexibility for developers.

-## Core Purpose
+## Core purpose

 IDPs address a fundamental challenge in modern software development: the growing complexity of infrastructure and operational requirements.